windstep/MediaWikiEveSso/README.md

 wfLoadExtension( 'MW-EVE-SSO' );
 ```

-Required settings to be added to LocalSettings.php
+Required settings to be added to `LocalSettings.php`
+You can  get a client ID and Secret by registering an SSO Application for your wiki on the [EVE Developers](https://developers.eveonline.com/) site
 ```
 $wgOAuth2Client['client']['id']     = ''; // The client ID assigned to you by the provider
 $wgOAuth2Client['client']['secret'] = ''; // The client secret assigned to you by the provider